Top 10 Van Life and Overland Questions (FAQs)

 Oh, so you really are planning your own trip?!
 That’s awesome!

 Travel insurance is always a good idea to cover your valuable items and your health in case of disaster.
 Usually, insurance companies require proof of your outbound ticket (flight) when you make a claim so that can be difficult in the case of Overlanding.
 Check with your insurer before you sign a policy.
-If you’ve already left on your travels and want to pick up a policy your options are significantly less.
+If you’ve already left on your travels and want to pick up a policy your options are significantly fewer.
 You have to shop around, but I know that World Nomads can cover you if you are already traveling.
 They also allow you to renew or extend your policy whilst you are traveling which is very useful and not all travel insurance companies offer this.
 We recommend World Nomads as they’ve saved our butts a few times.
 Hey, stuff happens.

 Perhaps you are also interested in vehicle insurance if you are traveling with your own wheels?